 The development of a nascent futures market and several derivatives based exchanges are providing liquidity and building out the crypto infrastructure.
 The presence of Bakkt, along with the CME in this area, allows for the potential to expand liquidity, increase hedging and unique speculation options.
 According to CoinShares, daily crypto futures trading volumes are running around $3.3 billion total for the top dozen or so exchanges.

 Credit products are beginning to evolve with various visions of peer to peer lending and collateral options.
 These are still relatively new.
-Margin trading at Binance in other places is a look into what the future holds.
-While futures can be used to dampen volatility through hedging, margin trading on both futures and through crypto exchanges can become a volatility expander.
+Margin trading and the increasing use of leverage at Binance in other places is a look into what the future holds.
+While Bitcoin futures can be used to dampen volatility through hedging, margin trading on both futures and through crypto exchanges can become a volatility expander.

 It seems a little ironic to allow margin trading on something like Bitcoin, considering the origin of the product.
 And yet margin trading reflects a part of the market that crypto may not have been envisioned to serve.